Meat ant: Relationship with other organisms

-Meat ants have been observed blocking banded sugar ant nesting holes with pebbles and soil to prevent them from leaving their nest during the early hours of the day.
-Banded sugar ants counter this by preventing meat ants from leaving their nest by blocking their nesting holes with debris, a behaviour known as nest-plugging.
+A common competitor of meat ants are banded sugar ants.
+They have been observed blocking banded sugar ant nesting holes with pebbles and soil to prevent them from leaving their nest during the early hours of the day.
+Banded sugar antscounter this by preventing meat ants from leaving their nest by blocking their nesting holes with debris, a behaviour known as nest-plugging.
 If meat ant nests are encroached by trees or other shade, banded sugar ants may invade and take over the nest, since the health of the colony may deteriorate from overshadowing.
 Members of an affected meat ant colony later move to a nearby satellite nest that is placed in a suitable area, while invading banded sugar ants fill nest galleries up with a black resinous material.
 Meat ants sometimes attract cats because of the chemicals they secrete (dihydronepetalactone, isodihydronepetalactone and iridomyrmecin).

 Meat ants are generally intolerant of myrmecophiles (which are insects or other organisms that share positive interspecies associations with ants) living in their colonies, but Cyclotorna larvae are known to dwell in colonies.
 Although Sphallomorpha larvae sometimes prey on workers as discussed earlier, some are inquilines and live in the nest commensally.
 Unused or abandoned areas inside colonies are sometimes occupied by other species of ants and in some cases, termites.
 Meat ants may deliberately destroy the colonies of the termite Amitermes laurensis if competition between the two intensify.
+Another termite, Coptotermes acinaciformis, can detect foraging meat ants and avoid them using vibrational cues from their footsteps, instead of chemical signals from the ants.
+Their ability to eavesdrop on the ants, even through thin wood, allows C. acinaciformis to forage extremely close to them without being killed.